ccxt/crosspile/README.md

 ## Current State

 Trying to figure out how to do AST transformation properly, while maintaining a human-readable formatting and comments attached to proper places (which is not an easy thing to do...)

+## Hacking The Project

+Please keep in mind that at the moment I do not accept contributions, as the project structure is not established yet and things change rapidly, as I'm experimenting with things.